1. Marco Polo

 This is a good learning experience for babies.
 Find lots of safe household items that have different textures and surfaces and let them explore.
 Just make sure they don't eat anything!
 Here are some good suggestions:

 Make simple electronic circuits from batteries, wires, switches, motors, and lights.

 Learn how to connect electronic components together and experiment with different battery sizes.

-Try building your own a drill, a fan, or a torch.
+Try building a drill, a fan, or a torch.

-Writing a story can be very exciting because you can include all of your favourite things.
+Writing a story can be very exciting because you can include all of your favorite things.
 You decide what happens and there are no limits!